CGJennings/se3docs/docs/dm-debugger.md

 ### Examining the call stack

 It is common for one function to call another function, and that function to call another function, and so on.
-And it is often the case that while a problem is *discovered* deep inside such a chain of function calls, the actual *source* of the problem is higher up the chain: function A calls function B with a bad parameter, function B passes the bad parameter on to function C, and function C tries to use the bad the parameter and goes haywire.
+And it is often the case that while a problem is *discovered* deep inside such a chain of function calls, the actual *source* of the problem is higher up the chain: function A calls function B with bad data, function B passes the bad data on to function C, and function C tries to use the bad the data and goes haywire.
 It is therefore useful to be able to go back up this chain of calls to see where in the code a function is being called from.
 The **Call Stack** panel lets you do this.

 To understand this panel, it helps to know the term *call site*.
 A call site is simply *a location from which a function is called*: